CristianBuca/MS3_TopShelf/README.md

 ### **Footer**

-In the footer, the user can find links the owner social medial.
+In the footer, the user can find links the owner's social media.

 *User stories solved by this feature:*

-* 13 - As a site owner, I want to showcase my social media.
+* 17 - As a site owner, I want to showcase my social media.

 <details>
   <summary> (Expand) Footer </summary>